Skip to main content

 762-366-0100

 Detox refers to the process of cleansing a person of all drugs and toxins.
-As a result, the individual is able to begin treatment with a healthy body and clear mindset.
-Our fentanyl detox program in Atlanta provides clients with a safe, nurturing environment.
-There, they can undergo withdrawal under the close supervision of our qualified staff.
+As a result, the individual can begin treatment for fentanyl addiction with a healthy body and a clear mindset.
+It is important to stress that detoxing from fentanyl has risks.
+Our fentanyl detox program in Georgia provides clients with a safe, nurturing environment.
+Here, they undergo withdrawal under the close supervision of our qualified staff.

-This includes the use of medication-assisted treatment as well as the following services:
+This includes the use of medication-assisted treatment (MAT) as well as the following services:

 • Cognitive-behavioral therapy (CBT)